maskit/h2cli/README.md

 - h2-13 and hpack-08.
 - HTTP/2
     - Stream priority is not implemented yet.
-    - Server push is not supported yet.
     - No error handlings.
 - HPACK
     - Passes all (#00 to 31) test stories in [http2jp/hpack-test-case](https://github.com/http2jp/hpack-test-case/)
         - Decoder can interpret wire data of nghttp2 and hyper-hpack.
         - Encoder works, but the implementation never use 'without Indexing', 'never Indexed' nor huffman encoding.
+- Source code
+    - Smells bad.

 What is this for?